Five Tips for the Breastfeeding Mom

 You may have trouble producing enough milk to feed your baby.
 Breastfeeding experts can help you consider the option that’s best for you.
 This may include supplementing with formula, medication or choosing to exclusively use formula.

-“I think we have an assumption that breastfeeding is going to be very easy and very natural for all moms,” said Dawn Boender, MD, OB/GYN with Avera Medical Group Obstetrics and Gynecology Mitchell.
+“I think we have an assumption that breastfeeding is going to be very easy and very natural for all moms,” said Dawn Boender, MD, OB/GYN with Avera Medical Group Pierre - MAC Lane.
 “We’re here to help and encourage moms, but I also tell them if they’re struggling not to get too stressed out about it.”

 Enjoy the ride